 Porto has been built around the Douro River.
 Rio Douro means river of gold.
 It is a 200mile long snake that goes all the way to the Eastern border of Portugal with Spain.

-It is really appreciate by those enjoying a cruise to discover all the historical and magnificent vineyards.
+It is really appreciated by those enjoying a cruise to discover all the historical and magnificent vineyards.

 TAGUS RIVER IN LISBON

-River Tagus (Rio Tejo), which originates in Spain, ends in a wide estuary which flows out into the Atlantic ocean.
-The wide body of water is great to make port, but makes the location less scenic as Porto.
+River Tagus (Rio Tejo), which originates in Spain, ends in a wide estuary which flows out into the Atlantic Ocean.
+The wide body of water is great to make port on a cruise, but makes the city less scenic as Porto.

 OLD TOWN - Ribeira vs Alfama

-Both cities hare famous for their vibrant old center.
+Both cities are famous for their vibrant old center.

 I know many people rave about the Alfama district in Lisbon, but I just did not enjoy it much.
 I had a clear preference for the old charm of the Ribeira area in Porto.
 Loved the old narrow buildings and colors.